zencart/documentation/README.md

 The repository is based on the [Docsy](https://www.docsy.dev/docs/) Documentation Template, in case you need a reference for troubleshooting purposes.

+### Docker

+A docker-compose.yml is included.
+Please see documentation for your OS for installing docker & docker-comppose. using `docker-compose up` you can access the server on `localhost:1313`

 ### Security